Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Flour tortilla dough rolled into a ball.
+Flour tortilla dough rolled into a ball on floured counter.

 Find the full printable recipe with specific measurements below.